argonRM/GenericsUsage/README.md

 # Generics usage

 How and why do you need to use Generics in your swift project?
-You can find answers in a presentation at this [link](https://docs.google.com/presentation/d/1-VW6_-a9RzLLtF6WH7098QJodP-5sfD8V2FP7XwLKMc/edit?usp=sharing) or [video](https://web.microsoftstream.com/video/bf7c187a-c217-440e-813f-0d24caf034f5) .
+You can find answers in a  [presentation](https://docs.google.com/presentation/d/1-VW6_-a9RzLLtF6WH7098QJodP-5sfD8V2FP7XwLKMc/edit?usp=sharing) or [video](https://web.microsoftstream.com/video/bf7c187a-c217-440e-813f-0d24caf034f5).
 Also, you can find more information about Generics in the book "Swift in Depth" in this repository (p.170).

 # Examples
 # Generics for Storyboards